 ITU-R describes three usage scenarios for IMT-2020 systems.
 FWA (Fixed Wireless Access) or WTTH (Wireless To The Home) is an additional usage scenario.

 - uRLLC (ultra Reliable Low Latency Communications)

-- FWA or WTTH is about providing connectivity to homes thanks to wireless networks rather than fixed ones.
+- FWA or WTTH is about proving connectivity to homes thanks to wireless networks rather than fixed networks.

 5G technology enablers